exasol/project-keeper/doc/user_guide/user_guide.md

     This allows assigning additional permissions to the job, e.g. to download from the GitHub Docker registry `ghcr.io`.

     **Important:** Explicitly add the permissions defined for the job by default to avoid build failures.
 Check the `permissions` field of the generated workflow, e.g. `contents: read, issues: read`.
+* `removeJobs`: List of job names to remove from the workflow.
+This is useful when a job like `next-java-compatibility` is not applicable for a project.
 * `stepCustomizations`: List of customizations:
   * `action`: Type of customization
     * `REPLACE`: Replace an existing step with the new content